Stormix/TheVault/README.md

 ## Note
+- I just start using Obsidian recently, so I don't have a lot of notes and the structure will definitely change.
-The repo is updated automatically by the obsidian-git plugin, so the commits won't be that meaningfull.
+- The repo is updated automatically by the obsidian-git plugin, so the commits won't be that meaningfull.